meadow-tulips/Myblog/about.md

 ---

 # {{ page.author }}

-   is a Computer Science Engineer(merely a graduate),  Blogger,  Coder,  Aethist, Laconic,  Rational, Outspoken..
+   is a Computer Science Engineer(merely a graduate),  Blogger,  Coder,  Aethist, Laconic,  Rational, Candid.
+   {. authorfirstline}
 **About the blog**: *This is personal blog*.